 Starting university may be a culture shock and a tremendous change for many students.
 Some adjust well and some do not.
 During this adjustment period, it is important for the student to be able to talk to family and friends about their challenges.
-A student be from outstation or overseas may feel lonely and encouraging your son/daughter to speak with their mentor and/or seek counselling for support is important for their wellbeing and to learn new coping skills.
+A student from outstation or overseas may feel lonely, so encouraging your son/daughter to speak with their mentor and/or seek counselling for support is important for their wellbeing and to learn new coping skills.

 Signs of a potential problem

 This is an age where students will feel peer pressure as well as academic pressure.
-As parents, friends or lecturers you may notice some changes.
-Please refer to the below for some guideline on potential problems.
+As parents, friends, or lecturers you may notice some changes.
+Please refer to below for some guidelines on potential problems.

 - Patterns of perfectionism (e.g. can’t accept themselves if they don’t get an “A”).